ddavid37/Data_Analyst_Career_Explorer-/README.md

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were: